ErinB97/ThermalConduction2D/README.md

 ---		properties can be calculated for each cell

---	can be imported / designed by user
+--	can be imported / designed by user (WIP)

----		use excel spreadsheet + macros, or image tool such as paint.net to "paint" the materials and IVP
+---		use excel spreadsheet + macros, or image tool such as paint.net to "paint" the materials and IVP (WIP)

----   write a GUI instead (TKinter?)
+---   write a GUI instead (TKinter?) (next)

 -Initial Value Problem and Calculations

 -- 	calculate for time T (done)

---- 	use variety of solving methods
+--- 	use variety of solving methods (done)

 --  allow for properties to be re-calculated on each iteration instead of assuming constant